nebyark/json-bourne/README.md

 # json-derulo
-A Python tool for converting JSON payloads into Swift or Java models.
+A command line tool for converting JSON payloads into Swift or Java models.